akbarnafisa/my-icon/README.md

 # My Icon
 Manage all Icon and Illustrations by create package and optimize all of the assets.
 Use this site to search all of the available icons and Illustrations.
+You can see the documentation in [here](https://my-icon.vercel.app/), for the resource of the icon for this project is from [undraw](https://undraw.co/) and [coolicons](https://www.figma.com/community/file/800815864899415771) from figma

 ## Requirements
 This project monorepo project using Lerna, you will need `yarn` installed on your computer.